mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Flooding outside door as you have not fixed a tarmacing error from almost 2 years ago.
 Which created a ditch for water to sit in.
 The assessor came at beginning of this year to say will be done by next April 2026?
 Is that normal.
 I think not.
 I will have to take legal action against Gloucestershire Highway for not taking my concerns seriously enough.
 Nobody should have to wait almost 2 years to rectify a problem caused by your contractors., 14th November :- [8420527](https://www.fixmystreet.com/report/8420527)
 - Drains need cleaning asap., 14th November :- [8420395](https://www.fixmystreet.com/report/8420395)
 - Blocked drain, 14th November :- [8420279](https://www.fixmystreet.com/report/8420279)
-- Drain near entrance to Westmoreland House - same one you unblocked a couple of years ago, 14th November :- [8420269](https://www.fixmystreet.com/report/8420269)
-- Very large pothole full of water so very dangerous and spray up lots of gravel, 14th November :- [8420251](https://www.fixmystreet.com/report/8420251)

 <!-- fix_marker ends -->